2020–21 Central African general election: National Assembly

+Elected members

 Reactions and aftermath

 Former president Bozizé, who had been barred from running, was put under investigation after the results were announced; he was accused of aiding the armed coalitions that attempted to disrupt the election.
 His location was unknown in early January, amid accusations by the UN that he was colluding with the rebels.

 After the publication of the results, Dologuele told AFP that the electoral process was a farce.
 According to local journalist Fridolin Ngoulou, however, Mr Touadéra's victory was likely to prove lasting.
 Ngoulou commented: "Touadéra's vote was the expression of people fed up with armed groups who want to impose a setback for democracy.
 Touadéra will retain power as the entire international community supports these elections."

 Fighting between rebel groups and the CAR's national army has continued around the country since the election.
 The rebels declared an intent to take the war to Bangui, but a combination of the army, UN peacekeepers and Russian troops have prevented them from doing so.